gloriatao/Spine-Transformers/README.md

 # Spine-Transformers:Vertebra Detection and Localization in Arbitrary Field-of-View Spine CT with Transformers

-This is the official implementation of the Spine-Transformers paper:
+This is the official implementation of:

+Spine-Transformers: Vertebra Detection and Localization in Arbitrary Field-of-View Spine
+CT with Transformers

+Rong Tao and Guoyan Zheng∗ In MICCAI 2021
+Institute of Medical Robotics,
+School of Biomedical Engineering,
+Shanghai Jiao Tong University
+*Correspondence

 ![alt text](https://github.com/gloriatao/Spine-Transformers/blob/main/images/Fig1_net_update.png)